 Small Family Weddings

-If you would like a very simple wedding with just a few guests, Hope can help you with that as well.
-These weddings have 20 or fewer guests and are held in the Prayer Garden or the Prayer Chapel.
-We do not provide a person from the Production Team or Wedding Assistant for these ceremonies.
+Small weddings are designed to accommodate couples who would like a very simple and intimate ceremony without all the details of a full wedding.
+These weddings have 20 or fewer guests and are held in the Prayer Garden.
+We do not provide a person from the Production Team or Wedding Coordinator for these ceremonies.

 Pastor honorarium: The amount of your choice